Kris-LIBIS/ruby-msg/README.md

 Starting data with `78 9c` in `.ost` file may be zipped by zlib.
 The condition to incur compression status is still unknown.

-It may be applied to:
+The zipping will be applied to block unit.

-- Returned buffer from `getHeapFrom`
-- Returned buffer from `getHeapBuffer`

 This is a zipped sample: